 The first vaccine may advise, but subsequent doses were not, as long as the CPT 90472 and 90474 add-on vaccine administration codes will supply.

 Each claim should only have one immunization administration code.
-If vaccination administration codes match more than one vaccine product code, they are only listed once with the appropriate amount of units.
+If vaccination administration codes match multiple vaccine product codes, they are only listed once with the appropriate number of units.
 For example, the illustration of a vaccination administration claim below is incorrect:

 First, the CPT 90460 vaccine administration code is missing from the claim.